hzrd149/process-pastry/README.md

 });
 ```

 **Note:** Most users should use the CLI interface.
 The programmatic API is available for integration into other applications or build tools.
+The `html` field accepts either:

-When providing `htmlPath`, Bun's bundler will automatically process the HTML file and bundle any scripts/styles referenced in it.
+- A string path to an HTML file (Bun's bundler will automatically process it and bundle any scripts/styles referenced in it)
+- A `Bun.HTMLBundle` object directly (useful when you've already bundled the HTML yourself)

 ## License